Who We Are

 -

-We have secured nearly three quarters of a million dollars in grant funding for historic preservation and building façade restoration.
-Examples of some projects include:
+We have secured nearly two million dollars in grant funding for historic preservation, building façade restoration, and community development projects.
+Examples of our work include:

-Rebuilding the collapsed Crabill Building at 1916 Main St.
+Rebuilding the collapsed Crabill Building (1916 Main St.)

 Repairing the failed structural supports and second story skylights in the Haskell Building (1908 Main St.)